-The Benefits of Braces
+The Benefits of Getting Braces in Bakersfield, CA

+Alleviating and preventing oral health problems is another important reason to get braces.
 Without orthodontic treatment, an individual may be more susceptible to tooth decay, gum disease, uneven and excessive tooth wear, bone destruction, chewing difficulties, jaw joint issues, speech impairments, airway issues, and dental injuries.

 How Braces Work

 All children should see an orthodontist by the age of seven.
 This is the age when some of the first permanent teeth have erupted and the child can be examined for overbites, crowding, or cross bites.
-Early intervention is important because it may prevent more serious health problems down the line that may require surgery.
+Early intervention is sometimes recommended because it may prevent more serious health problems down the line that may require surgery.
 Advantages of seeking early treatment may include reducing treatment time, alleviating thumb sucking habits, the possibility of avoiding jaw surgery or permanent tooth extraction and more.

-The obvious reason many adults pursue orthodontic treatment such as braces is for improved smile aesthetics.
+The obvious reason many adults pursue orthodontic treatment with braces is for improved smile aesthetics.
 There are, however, numerous other incentives for improving one’s smile later in life including improving overall oral health, eliminating uneven wear on teeth, reducing symptoms of temporomandibular joint disorder (TMD), reducing or stopping breakdown or loss of teeth and bone that supports the teeth and much more.